KapFox/kuni/README.md

+# At the moment the project is probably not working, unfortunately I can't compile it because it requires 60+ GB of RAM

 # kuni (くに)

 LLM character AI.
 It interacts with the world through a text-based Telegram Client optimized for LLM (tdlib; not to be